jundalisay/superb/content/en/research/schumacher/pool-clearing/part-1.md

 ## The Pooling of Local Currency and the International Clearing Union

 The pooling of balances arises automatically out of the system's mechanism.
 No surplus country is ever called on to exchange one balance for another.

 Under bilateral clearings, America—in our example—would possess the GBP-balances even if Britain had achieved balance or even if Britain were a surplus country.

 To multilateralise such a system, America would have to be forced against her immediate interest to swap her GBP balances against Britain’s balances in the deficit countries.
 There would be no country strong enough to enforce such swapping on a worldwide scale.

 **Under Pool Clearing, this whole question never comes up**.

 Any such cash balances in the various Funds are always the result of **a deficit in the total trade of the countries in question**.
 Mere bilateral trade deficits do not create the appearance of uncleared balances, unless they represent at the same time deficits in total trade.

-The pooling of balances arises automatically.
+Thus, the pooling of balances arises automatically.

 But we still need to create some international machinery to give to this process a legal form.
-An “International Clearing Office*” can be set up as Trustee in the pooling of uncleared balances*.
+An “International Clearing Office” can be set up as Trustee in the pooling of uncleared balances*.

 All cash balances accumulating (in the form of a holding of Treasury Bills) in the Clearing Funds of the deficit countries are to be taken over by the International Clearing Office.
 The Clearing Funds of the surplus countries will own each a share in the Pool, equal to the size of their respective surpluses.

 ![Pool Union Graphic](https://sorasystem.sirv.com/charts/pool/poolunion.png)